aroundtheblock7/TransparentUpgradeableProxy/README.md

-# Project using Open Zeppelin & Hardhat to create an Upgradeable Contract
+# Using Open Zeppelin & Hardhat to create an Upgradeable Contract

 ## This project demonstrates use of the TransparentProxyUpgradeable Pattern